seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 Drabbing: you may go so far. /

 **REYNALDO**
-/ But, my good lord,—
+/ But, my good lord,--

 **LORD POLONIUS**
 Wherefore should you do this? /